TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

-Author: Stuart Beesley - StuWareSoftSystems (March 2021 - a lockdown project) - Last updated: January 2025
+Author: Stuart Beesley - StuWareSoftSystems (created March 2021 - last updated: May 2025)
 Credit: (slack: @dtd) aka Dan T Davis for his input, testing, patience and suggestions to make a (much) better product..

 Custom Balances works with 2021.1(3056) and newer.